reitzig/reitzig.github.io/research/open-questions/index.md

   [wrote up some related results](/assets/pdf/avgtreeheight_notes.pdf) that may be of independent interest.

+It may be possible to adapt the height analysis for simple varieties&nbsp;{% cite FlajoletOdlyzko1982 -l 200-205 --file references %}
+to more than one non-terminal; I could not tell if and how.

 ### Analysis of Top-Level Parallel Recursive Algorithms

 {% newthought During %} average-case running-time analysis of recursive algorithms,